FIND AFFORDABLE SCHOOLS

 One of the oldest physician assistant programs in Ohio that has been preparing competent PAs to join the healthcare workforce since 1973, Kettering College’s PA program is well-recognized in the nation.
 Not only has the program earned the ARC-PA accreditation for the last 10 years, but it also boasts of 100% of graduates finding suitable placements, soon after graduation.
 Also, its stellar faculty that stays committed to your academic goals takes pride in an impressive pass rate on the national certification exam.
 Furthermore, the college’s Christian values provide a caring academic environment that prepares you to serve with empathy and compassion.
 Here, a modular-based and comprehensive curriculum that takes you through biomedical & clinical sciences trains you with the relevant clinical knowledge required to offer quality patient care.

-This PA program leads to a Master of Physician Assistant Studies and requires completing a total of 98 credits.
+Program Details: This PA program leads to a Master of Physician Assistant Studies and requires completing a total of 98 credits.
 The seven semesters of the program start with an introduction to Physician Assistants and end with a capstone project.
 The program educates you on patient interviewing, behavioral medicine, clinical genetics, clinical ethics, evidence-based medicine, musculoskeletal medicine, and health policy.
 It also includes courses in spirituality that prepare you to provide holistic patient care.
 After the first phase during which you take didactic courses, you will advance to 40 weeks of clinical rotations in internal medicine, family medicine, surgery, behavioral medicine, pediatrics, women’s health, emergency medicine, and elective rotations in sub-specialties.

 This program is open to students having an accredited baccalaureate degree.
 To be eligible, the college requires you to complete 37 credits of pre-requisite courses in biochemistry, biology, psychology, human anatomy, physiology, microbiology, chemistry, and statistics.
 Additionally, your application must include letters of recommendation and all official transcripts.